 USA Softball earns royalties on the license of trademarks to ball and bat manufacturers.
 Revenue from the licenses is recognized upon the making of the trademark available to the customer.
 For all but one contract, the transaction price consists partially or entirely of variable consideration where the customer compensates USA Softball based on the number of units with the USA Softball mark sold, with some contracts having minimum annual guarantees.
-The transaction price for one bat contract.
+The transaction price for one bat contract consists of fixed annual consideration for unlimited use of the trademarks within the terms of the contract.
 USA Softball also earns royalties on the license of trademarks to various customers for use on clothing, apparel, and other sports related products.
 The transaction price for these contracts consists partially or entirely of variable consideration where the customer compensates USA Softball based on sales of the product, with some contracts having minimum annual guarantees.
-Revenue from the licenses is recognized upon the making of the trademark available to the customer compensates USA Softball based on sales of the product, with some contracts having minimum annual guarantees.
 Revenue from the licenses is recognized upon the making of the trademark available to the customer.